uplion/WorkerNode/README.md

 High priority and critical error logs should be reported, especially irreversible errors and API quota completions.
 Errors such as configuration issues or authentication failures must be reported with human-readable details.

+## Design Purpose and Functionality

+### WorkerNodeGo

+- **Purpose**: This part of the code is primarily for testing and demonstration purposes.
+It does not actually interface with any external APIs or local models.
+- **Functionality**: The program listens to a Pulsar message queue and processes incoming messages with a simple, static response.
+This static response is predefined and does not involve any dynamic data processing.
+- **Specifics**: It receives a task request and consistently returns the same fixed response, regardless of the specifics of the request.

+### WorkerNodePython

+- **Purpose**: This component is a complete working node implementation that supports real interactions with external APIs or local models.
+- **Functionality**: Configured via environment variables, it can operate as either an API node or a local node, processing requests from the Pulsar message queue by invoking APIs or local models to generate responses.
+- **Concurrency**: Supports multithreading, capable of handling multiple messages concurrently, and includes a more complex error handling and event logging mechanism.
+- **Integration**: Includes interactions with Kubernetes clusters to facilitate operation in a containerized environment.

 ## Workflow

 1. **Subscription to Message Queue:** Depending on the model type, subscribe to relevant topics using Shard mode.
 Requests are randomly assigned to a matching node.